ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 And to conclude, thank *you*, the viewer, for watching this year's iteration of the osu!catch World Cup.
 Fortunately, we can all look *four*ward to the upcoming osu!mania 4K World Cup 2026 starting in just a few weeks.
 If that sounds even remotely interesting to you, make sure to check out the [information page](/wiki/Tournaments/MWC/2026_4K) for more details and add the dates there to your calender so you don't miss any of the action!

-—Albionthegreat, Alepe, Rocma, Daletto, Nelly & wwwww
+—Albionthegreat, Alepe, Rocma, Daletto, Nelly, Sakura006 & wwwww